australopitech/venn-protocol/blockchain/README.md

     ) external payable override
 ```

-It receives as inputs the NFT identification (contract address and id) and the duration of the rent, that has to be less than or equal to the specified `maxDuration`. `maxDuration` can be accessed via the `getMaxDuration` view function.
-This function is defined by `IMarketPlace` interface, as explained in the next session.
+It receives as inputs the NFT identification (*contract address* and *id*) and the duration of the rent, that has to be less than or equal to the specified `maxDuration`. `maxDuration` can be accessed via the `getMaxDuration` view function. `rentNFT` is defined by `IMarketPlace` interface, as explained in the next session.

 The third method, `deList`, as its name suggests, should be called when the lister wants to de-list a listed NFT.
 It's restricted to the current owner of the related NFT-receipt.
 There are 3 possible scenarios, regarding the rental, in which the method can be called.
 In each of them the method is gonna behave in a different manner:

-- **1st scenario**: the listed NFT is available, i.e, it is no being rented at the moment of the call.
+- **1st scenario**: the listed NFT is available, i.e, it is not being rented at the moment of the call.

 --> In this case the method is gonna reset the listing metadata and transfer the NFT back to the caller burning the related NFT-receipt.

 - **2nd scenario**: the listed NFT is rented out and the rent period has not yet expired.

 --> In this scenario, the method resets the listing metadata, making the NFT unavailable for future rents.

 - **3rd scenario**: the listed NFT is rented out and the rent period has expired.

---> The listing metadata is also reset to zero, and the NFT is pulled back from the wallet_name account and sent to the caller's address.
-In this case the caller absorbs the **pull fee** (*explained below).
+--> The listing metadata is also reset to zero, and the NFT is pulled back from the smart account and sent to the caller's address.
+In this case the caller absorbs the **pull fee** (explained below).

 There is one more public method important make this contract fully functioning.
 If you noticed in the 2nd scenario above, the NFT is delisted making it ineligible for future rents, but it is not retrieved from the wallet.
 In this scenario when the rent is finally due another action is required to make the retrieval.

 To enable this there is a method called `pullAsset`.
 This method is actually called by `deList` in the 3rd scenario.
-This method is permissionless and pays a cut from the service fee the caller, the **pull fee**.
+This method is permissionless and pays a cut from the service fee to the caller, the **pull fee**.
 This provides a profit opportunity for any *searcher* account monitoring the protocol and contributes for a better user experience.
 The pull fee related to every NFT is easily accessible via `getPullFee`.
 Of course even if the searchers do not provide this service the very user can always call the method himself.

 ----
 ## Compatibility
 To be fully compatible with our protocol, third party contracts need to follow a small set of requirements.
 ### NFTs
 Wallets are compatible with any contract that implements `IERC721`.
-Our Market Place supports contracts that use `IERCMetadata` or `ERC721URIStorage`.
+Our Market Place supports contracts that use `ERC721URIStorage` or implements `IERCMetadata`.
 ### Market Places
 As mentioned in the previous section, any Market Place can easily make itself compatible with our protocol.
 All it needs to do is implement the `IMarketPlace` interface shown bellow and follow a few requirements.